 THC <1.0% | CBD 9%

-For more information about the Bedrocan products please check the section Cannabis Varieties.
+For more information about the Bedrocan products please check the section Cannabis Brands.

 In a recent study, the specific Bedrocan products that Dutch patients use on prescription were compared with the indications they suffered from.
 The graphs below show the most commonly reported indications, classified by the Bedrocan product used.
 The Y-axis values can be interpreted as the percentage of patients using a specific cannabis product (respondents could select multiple products).

-For almost all indications, the Bedrocan variety is the most commonly used.
+For almost all indications, the product Bedrocan is the most commonly used.

 According to the Dutch Office of Medicinal Cannabis (OMC), inhaled cannabis with a high CBD level (such as Bediol) is considered appropriate for symptoms such as pain, spasms and inflammation, which often occur with MS patients.
 It is also used by patients with other illnesses and symptoms.
 In particular, the OMC advises to begin with Bediol when suffering from chronic nerve pain.

 Dosage varies from patient to patient.
 It is important that the dosage is titrated (built up) slowly, whichever product is used.
 It is important to find the right dose for each individual patient in order for them to fully benefit from medicinal cannabis.
 Most unwanted side effects of medicinal cannabis may be prevented by following just a few simple guidelines:

 - Low dose – it is better to take several small doses in a day that add up to the required result, than to experiment with one single large dose.